Top 10 Best Business Laptops 2026: Our Tested Picks for Every Budget

 Should I buy during sales or wait for new releases?

-The laptops featured represent current-generation technology announced at CES 2026 (January 5-9).
+The laptops featured represent current-generation technology announced at CES 2026 (January 5-9) and March 2026 (Apple M5 lineup).
 Primary laptop refresh cycles occur annually, but improvements are typically incremental.
 Dell and HP frequently run sales offering 15-30% discounts, making strategic purchasing during these periods worthwhile.
 Apple rarely offers direct discounts, but authorized resellers occasionally offer modest savings.
-If you're considering a MacBook Air, note that M5 models are rumored for Q2 2026.
+The MacBook Air M5 and MacBook Pro M5 Pro/Max are now available as of March 11, 2026.

 How do I ensure my team's laptops stay secure?